Designing Phase Sensitive Probes of Monopole Superconducting Order: Tight-binding models of monopole superconductors

 \section{Tight-binding models of monopole superconductors}

 In this section, we outline the tight-binding model of the monopole superconductor described in Eq.~\eqref{MSC.general} used for numerical calculations of monopole superconductors.
-The general Hamiltonian of a monopole superconductor reads
+The general Hamiltonian of a monopole superconductor takes the following form